Floydlang/floyd/docs/floyd_speak.md

-# BUILT-IN FUNCTIONS
+# BUILT-IN FEATURES

-These functions are built into the language and are always available to your code.
+These functions are built into the language itself and are always available to your code.
 They are all pure so can be used in pure functions.

-## assert()

-Used this to check your code for programming errors, and check the inputs of your function for miss use by its callers.

-	assert(bool)

-If the expression evaluates to false, the program will log to the output, then be aborted via an exception.

-## to_string()

-Converts its input to a string.
-This works with any type of values.
-It also works with types, which is useful for debugging.

-	string to_string(any)

-You often use this function to convert numbers to strings.

-## to\_pretty\_string()

-Converts its input to a string of JSON data that is formatted nicely with indentations.
-It works with any Floyd value.